-We have audited the accompanying basic financial statements of the business-type activities, of Lea County Solid Waste Authority (the authority), as of and for the year ended June 30, 2010, as listed in the table of contents.
-We also audited the budget comparison statement presented as supplemental information for the year ended June 30, 2010.
+We have audited the accompanying basic financial statements of the business-type activities, of Lea County Solid Waste Authority (the authority), as of and for the year ended June 30, 2012, as listed in the table of contents.
+We also audited the budget comparison statement presented as supplemental information as of and for the year ended June 30, 2012.
 These basic financial statements are the responsibility of the Authority's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the association's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of Lea County Solid Waste Authority as of June 30, 2010, and the respective changes in financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the Schedule of Revenues and Expenses - Budget and Actual present fairly, in all material respects, the respective budgetary comparison for the Association for the year ended June 30, 2010, in conformity with the budgetary basis described in Note A5.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of Lea County Solid Waste Authority as of June 30, 2012, and the respective changes in financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the Schedule of Revenues and Expenses - Budget and Actual present fairly, in all material respects, the respective budgetary comparison for the Authority for the year ended June 30, 2012, in conformity with the budgetary basis described in Note A5.

-In accordance with Government Auditing Standards, we have also issued our report dated December 1, 2010 on our consideration of the Lea County Solid Waste Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 27, 2012 on our consideration of the Lea County Solid Waste Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.